anishd2022/Betting_Suggestion_Tool/README.md

     pip install -r requirements.txt
     ```

+### Optic Odds API Key:

+- To run the program successfully by gathering real-time odds data, you will need access to an OpticOdds API trial key, and you will have to [contact](https://opticodds.com/contact) them first in order to recieve one.
+- Once you have this trial key, set up your .env file accordingly
+    ```
+    API_KEY={your_api_key}
+    ```

 ## Code Files:

 Run `getrequests.py` with appropriate parameters during a match to produce three .csv files for the current game_id, which will track verious market odds and match status at regular intervals over the course of the game.
 The files will be stored in the `Data/` folder.